storlak/Python-Libraries-Studied/# Python Libraries.md

 4. [Random Module](#random)

 ## Introduction
-This file contains a short explanation with the link of the Python library.
 I've studied these libraries & modules during learning proceedure of Python.

+This file contains a short explanation, pip install and  a link of the Python library & module.
+It includes 3 examples for each library.
+Examples are the functions that i've used in Py-Learn Excercises.

 ### String Module
 - Provides common string operations.
 A collection of string constants.